Thangam (TV series): Plot

-The dark secret is that Naachiyar is not the biological mother of Karthik and Saravanan.
-She is their adoptive mother, and to save the boys from Kulasekharan, she said that they were her sons.
-The boys' real mother is Subbulakshmi.
-Saravanan is pleased and happy that he has two good mothers.
+The dark secret is that Naachiyar is not the biological mother of Karthik.
+His biological mother is Subulakshmi.
+Naachiyar adopted him as her own in order to protect him and his mother from her brother Kulashekaran's wrath as he would have been more enraged against them if he knew Subulaksmi gave birth to Ayyaa's firstborn son.
 Karthik does not believe the secret and is convinced that Naachiyar is lying.
-Naachiyar takes Karthik to the delivery doctor and he learns the truth that Naachiyar could not give birth, and Subbulakshmi gave her sons to Naachiyar.
+Naachiyar takes Karthik to the delivery doctor and he learns the truth that Subulakshmi gave birth to him and handed him over to Naachiyar.
 Karthik is very upset and goes over to Kulasekharan.
 Kulasekharan refuses to accept that Karthik is his son-in-law and separates Karthik and Ilavanji.
 Kulasekharan takes Ilavanji to his house and leaves her there.
 Ilavanji and Karthik had missed each other, and they are sad that they cannot live together anymore.

-Karthik angrily kidnaps Ramma, and Jayachandran goes missing on the day of the baby shower.
-Kulasekharan had done something to Jayachandran for an unknown reason.
+Karthik angrily kidnaps Ramma on the day of the baby shower.
 Ramma is in pain to deliver her baby.
 Karthik feels bad and calls Ilavanji to bring a delivery lady to the place.
 The delivery lady comes, and Ramma gives birth to a baby boy.
 Karthik feels both happy and guilty about kidnapping Ramma.
 Ramma forgives him, and he accepts her as his sister.
 Ilavanji goes to Ayyaa's place and tells the news.
 Everyone is angry with Karthik's behaviour, refusing to look at his face.
 Ilavanji begs Ayyaa to forgive Karthik, and Karthik thinks he can join the family if he does good for them.
 However, he cannot bear up about his real mother and does not know what to do.

 One of Vandana's mental brothers escapes from a gang and falls into the well while Karthik is thinking about his mother and his wife.
 He sees this and chases him.
 Karthik rescues the mental brother, and he learns from him that Subbulakshmi did not kill Aravindan; someone else killed him and escaped.
 Then the mental brother took Karthik to where he heard the news.
 Karthik calls Ilavanji to give the phone to Ayyaa so he can listen to what is happening.
 Karthik confronts the gang, and they tell him the truth about what happened to Aravindan that day.